 Asset Allocation Effect - Measures an investment manager's ability to effectively allocate their portfolio's assets to various sectors.
 The allocation effect determines whether the overweighting or underweighting of sectors relative to a benchmark contributes positively or negatively to the overall portfolio return.
 Positive allocation occurs when the portfolio is over weighted in a sector that outperforms the benchmark.
-Negative allocation occurs when the portfolio is over weighted in a sector that underperforms the benchmark and underweighted in a sector that outperforms the benchmark.
+Negative allocation occurs when the portfolio is over weighted in a sector that outperforms the benchmark.